 Below, we highlight some of our favorite books about Hawaiʻi by breaking them down into different categories, including fiction, non-fiction, and children’s books.

 Table of Contents

 - Books about Hawaiian history

 - Books about Hawaii’s natural environment and local culture

 But first: why do we suggest both the Amazon and Bookshop websites?

 You will see below that we give you the option to see the books we recommend both on the Amazon.com website and on the Bookshop.org website.
 We do this to give you a choice between convenience (Amazon) and the possibility to more directly support local bookstores (Bookshop).

 - Bookshop.org is an online bookstore with a mission to financially support local, independent bookstores. they give away over 75% of their profit margin to stores, publications, authors and others who make up the thriving, inspirational culture around books.
 One downside of using Bookshop is that they don’t ship orders to Canada or Internationally (yet).
 Audiobooks and ebooks are also available on the Bookshop website, and their prizes are similar or occasionally slightly higher than those on Amazon. read more about Bookshop.org here.

 - Amazon.com doesn’t need an introduction and is the go-to online storefront for many people.
-If you already have an Amazon account using Amazon is more convenient, and if you don’t live in the United States Amazon is a better choice for you because Bookshop.org does not ship internationally.
+If you already have an Amazon account using Amazon is more convenient.
+Additionally if you don’t live in the United States Amazon is a better choice for you because Bookshop.org does not ship internationally.

 Novels set in Hawaiʻi